 Is there anything else I should know?

 It is very important to talk to your doctor before discontinuing any prescribed medications.
-They will work with the person being tested to identify interfering substances and drug treatments to determine which of them can be safely interrupted and which must be continued for a person's well-being.
+Your doctor will work with you to identify interfering substances and drug treatments to determine which of them can be safely interrupted and which must be continued for your well-being.
 Some of the substances that can interfere with metadrenaline testing include: paracetamol (acetaminophen), aminophylline, amphetamines, appetite suppressants, coffee, tea, and other forms of caffeine, chloral hydrate, clonidine, dexamethasone, diuretics, adrenaline, alcohol (ethanol), insulin, imipramine, lithium, methyldopa (Aldomet), MAO (monoamine oxidase) inhibitors, nicotine, nitroglycerine, nose drops, propafenone (Rythmol), reserpine, aspirin (salicylates), theophylline, tetracycline, tricyclic antidepressants, and vasodilators.
 The effects of these drugs on metadrenalines testing will be different from person to person and are often not predictable.